 Although the school focuses on early literacy throughout the school day, we still need your support.
 Family engagement plays a vital role in a child's success as a reader.
 As a partner in your child's education, we encourage you to communicate with your child’s teacher regarding their progress.
 We are committed to ensure that your child receives the foundational literacy skills needed to help thrive in our diverse and global world.

-For more information, please contact Cynthia Nickel, Assistant Superintendent of PreK-5 Curriculum and Instruction at cynthia.nickel@taylorschools.net.
+For more information, please contact Emily Graham, Assistant Superintendent of Elementary Instruction and Resilience at emily.graham@taylorschools.net.